rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 >Example:
 > <CITE>chiefly illustrations</CITE>

-*Optionally*, when the illustrations are chiefly of a particular type (see [6.22.31.3](/DCRMR/phys-desc/Illustrative-content/#6.22.31.3)), precede the term specifying the particular type with "chiefly".
+<a name="6.22.37.3">6.22.37.3</a> *Optionally*, when the illustrations are chiefly of a particular type (see [6.22.31.1](/DCRMR/phys-desc/Illustrative-content/#6.22.31.1)), precede the term specifying the particular type with "chiefly".

 >Example:
 > <CITE>chiefly maps</CITE>